stefansonski/dotfiles/README.md

      see the README of [YouCompleteMe]
      (https://github.com/Valloric/YouCompleteMe).

+  1. To use vim-clang-format in vim, install a clang-format package with version 3.4 or greater.
+Adapt the line `g:clang_format#command` to your clang-format binary.

 1. To use powerline, install the powerline package on your system and adapt the last line in the `zshrc` to the path of the zsh powerline bindings.